pact-im/api-doc/_includes/webhooks.md

 ### When

- - Client sent to you new message.
+ - Client sent new message.
  - You sent message to client.

 <aside class="success">
-Webhook can be sent ONLY when message received/delivered.
+Webhook will be sent ONLY when message received/delivered.
 </aside>

 <aside class="notice">
-<code>job_id</code> attribute will be available only if message was sent in async mode.
+<code>job_id</code> attribute is available only in async delivery mode.
 </aside>

 ## Message delivery/read status